mishbah/Diving-into-ES2015/README.md

 export const foo = 1;
 ```

-Requiring this module in another file will give you an object:
+Requiring this module in another file will give you an immutable binding.
+This
+differs from CommonJS to make your code more deterministic and circular dependencies
+easier to work with.
+A transpiler can only do so much so for our purposes the exported
+binding will look like an object literal like this:

 ```js
 {